Susmita Datta

 Susmita Datta is an Indian biostatistician.
 She is a professor of biostatistics at the University of Florida, and is the former president of the Caucus for Women in Statistics.
 She is also a musician who has published three CDs of Bengali folk songs.

 Education

 Datta did her undergraduate studies in physics at the University of Calcutta, earning a bachelor's degree there in 1986.

 She began a master's program in physics at Michigan State University, and was led to statistics both by a probability course she took there and by the better job prospects for graduates in statistics.

-Having to move to the University of Georgia because of family reasons, she earned a master's degree in applied statistics there in 1990 and then a Ph.D. in 1995.
+Having to move to the University of Georgia because of family reasons, she earned a master's degree in applied statistics there in 1990 and then a Ph.D. in statistics in 1995.

 Her dissertation, supervised by Jonathan Arnold, was Dynamics of Cytonuclear Disequilibria and Related Statistical Tests for The Neutrality of Mitochondrial DNA markers for Hybrid Zone Data.